Buying property in Montevideo?

 Yes, the analysis of Montevideo's property market is included in our pack

-We constantly update this blog post as new data becomes available, so you always get the freshest numbers.
+We constantly update this blog post as new official data comes in, so what you read here reflects the most recent picture we can build.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Montevideo.